oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   }
 ```

-> The document laguange is not defined.
+> The document language is not defined.

 ### 6.2.13 Sorting